BhimavarapuHarika/CODSOFT/Task-1/ReadMe.md

 •	Data Collection: Obtained a dataset containing historical movie data, including features like genre, director, actors, and ratings.

-•	Data Cleaning and Exploration: Handled missing values in the dataset,Explored the dataset to understand its structure and characteristics.
+•	Data Cleaning and Exploration: Handled missing values in the dataset and explored the dataset to understand its structure and characteristics.

-•	Data Preprocessing: Converted year column to determine a datetime type,converted duration and votes columns into numeric and handled categorical variables like genre,director,actors using technique like target encoding.
+•	Data Preprocessing: Converted year column to determine a DateTime type, converted duration, and votes columns into numeric, and handled categorical variables like genre, director, and actors using techniques like target encoding.

-•	Feature Engineering: Created a feature representing the average number of movies,average high rated genre,average high rated directors,average high rated actors.
+•	Feature Engineering: Created a feature representing the average number of movies, average high-rated genre, average high-rated directors, and average high-rated actors.

-•	Splitting the Data: Diving the dataset into trainin gand testing sets.this helps the model's performance on unseen data.
+•	Splitting the Data: Diving the dataset into training and testing sets. this helps the model's performance on unseen data.

-•	Building Model: We took a Linear Regression, RandomForestClassifier, DecisionTreeRegression and trained the model using training dataset.
+•	Building Model: We took a Linear Regression, RandomForestClassifier, and DecisionTreeRegression and trained the model using a training dataset.

-•	Model Evaulation: We took Metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE),Mean Absolute Error(MAE) and r2_score(r^2).
+•	Model Evaluation: We took Metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error(MAE) and r2_score(r^2).

+RESULT

+The RandomForestRegressor performed a greater accuracy of 80% compared to other models